 We observe in Figure 4 that the samples of BRWP for parameters T = 0.01 and T = 0.1 both converge to roughly ellipsoidal patterns for this non-Gaussian case, fitting the level sets of the density.
-Moreover, we observe that the samples themselves exhibit some sort of structure, and do not have random-walk-like movements between the iterations as a result of the deterministic discretization.
+Moreover, we observe that the samples themselves are visually structured, and do not have random-walk-like movements between the iterations as a result of the deterministic discretization.